 Self-employed (Sole Trader) | A sole trader is essentially a self-employed person who is the sole owner of their business.
 It’s the simplest business structure out there.

-A limited company | A limited company is a type of business structure that has its own legal identity, separate from its owners (shareholders) and its managers (directors). this remains the case even if it's run by just one person, acting as shareholder and director.
+A limited company | A limited company is a type of business structure that has its own legal identity, separate from its owners (shareholders) and its managers (directors).
+This remains the case even if it's run by just one person, acting as shareholder and director.

 Ultimately, you need to weigh up the difference between a Sole Trader and a Limited Company, as the structure you choose could impact everything from profits to paperwork.
 If you only seek to work gigs via YoungOnes, we recommend opting for Sole Trader.

-Below we have listed the pro's and cons so in case you are still in doubt.
+Below we have listed the pro's and cons, so in case you are still in doubt.

 Sole Trader